Lonesome's Pizza

 Lonesome's Pizza was a pizzeria in Portland, Oregon.
-Co-owners Noah Antieu and Nik Sin started the delivery-only business in 2010.
+Co-owners Noah Antieu, Nic Reddy, and Nik Sin started the delivery-only business in 2010.
 In 2012, Lonesome's began operating from a window at the nightclub and music venue Dante's.
 Known for its quirky pizza names and for including artwork and music with deliveries, the pizzeria closed in 2017.

 Description

-Lonesome's Pizza was a pizzeria operating from a window of the nightclub and music venue Dante's on West Burnside Street in downtown Portland.
-The business used creative names for pies, such as the Dolph Lundgren vs. a Puma, and included "indie" artwork and music with deliveries.
+Lonesome's Pizza was a pizzeria that operated from a window of the nightclub and music venue Dante's, on West Burnside Street in downtown Portland.
+The business used creative names for pies, such as the 'Dolph Lundgren vs. a Puma', and included "indie" artwork and music with deliveries.
 Willamette Week's Matthew Korfhage described the restaurant as a "late-night delivery pizza spot ... made famous for including edible glitter among its toppings and art in every box".
+Thrillist said Lonesome's had "funky" decor, "friendly" service and "always changing, whimsically named pies of the week".

 The menu included classic, meat, vegan, and vegetarian pizzas.
-The Vingt Deux had tomato sauce with Ethiopian spices, braised leg of lamb, and crumbled goat cheese.
-The vegan Treize had Daiya cheese, seitan sausage, cherry tomatoes, scallions, and basil.
+The 'Lou Ferrigno vs. a shark with throwing stars for teeth' had buffalo chicken.
+The 'Vingt Deux' had tomato sauce with Ethiopian spices, braised leg of lamb, and crumbled goat cheese.
+The vegan 'Treize' had Daiya cheese, seitan sausage, cherry tomatoes, scallions, and basil.
 Lonesome's Pizza was open as late as 4 am.

 History

 Co-owners Noah Antieu and Nik Sin opened Lonesome's Pizza on West Burnside Street in mid 2010.
 Initially, the business only delivered pizzas, operating until 4 am from Wednesday to Sunday.
-The menu had "constantly-rotating" pizza names, such as a four-cheese pie called "Jacques Cousteau vs. that stingray that killed the crocodile guy".
+The menu had "constantly-rotating" pizza names, such as a four-cheese pie called 'Jacques Cousteau vs. that stingray that killed the crocodile guy'.
+Nic Reddy has also been credited as a co-owner.

 In November 2011, the pizzeria partnered with the Northwest Film Center to deliver DVDs showcasing winning shorts from the organization's film festival.

 Lonesome's Pizza relocated to Dante's in September 2012.
 The move allowed the business to sell pizza by the slice, expand hours, and deliver to the city's west side.
 The pizzeria began offering four varieties of pizza by the slice at the window.
-After relocating to Dante's, Lonesome's offered delivery from 11 am to 3 am (4 am on weekends), with the window open until 2:30 am.
-The pizza window closed in early July 2017 and was replaced by Pizza Slut.
-Lonesome's Pizza's website was updated with information for donating to Planned Parenthood.
-Two weeks after Lonesome's Pizza closed, the Travel Channel published a positive review of the restaurant.
+After relocating, Lonesome's offered delivery from 11 am to 3 am (4 am on weekends), with the window open until 2:30 am.

+In 2013, the business renamed one of the menu items following complaints from the transgender community.
+Lonesome's apologized and offered to change the name to "some other sophomoric, hopefully inoffensive name".
+Alison Hallett of the Portland Mercury opined, "Lonesome's gets a thumbs up on this one.
+The idea of kowtowing to sanctimonious activists clearly rankles them—as it rankles a lot of people who have lived in this town for more than 5 minutes—but they were able to get past that knee-jerk reaction to recognize that their jokey name had misfired, and to make a sincere, thoughtful apology."